📊 How We Test & Score

 Other credible bodies include the WQA product listings and IAPMO certification database.

-Here’s how the five systems we tested compare head-to-head:
+Here’s how the eight systems we tested compare head-to-head:

 Legend: “Certified” = formally listed by NSF/IAPMO/WQA.
 “Independently tested” = third-party lab used NSF/ANSI methods but not formally listed.
 “Component compliance” = materials only (NSF/ANSI 61/372), not proof of contaminant reduction.